 Inti Raymi, The Celebration of the Sun

+The Inti Raymi is a festival takes place on June 24th in the Fortress of Sacsayhuaman, Cusco.
 In Quechua Inti means Sun and Raymi celebration.
 Inti Raymi is the celebration of the God Sun, the most venerated god in Inca religion.
 According to Inca tradition, Pachatutec, the first Inca, created the Inti Raymi to celebrate the winter solstice which marked the first day of the New Year in the Inca calendar.
 The winter solstice begins on June 21st but according to the Incas, the sun stays in the same place until the 24th when it finally rises.
 Therefore, every year on June 24th the festival of the Inti Raymi takes place in the city of Cusco.

 The Inti Raymi was prohibited by the Spanish during the first years of the conquest claiming that it was a pagan ceremony and not in compliance with the catholic religion, however, small ceremonies took place without major consequences.
 Later, during the colony, in 1572 Viceroy Francisco de Toledo officially banned the celebration along with many other Inca traditions; even wearing traditional Inca clothes was outlawed.
 These rulings took effect after a series of Inca rebellions such as the uprising of the last Inca ruler Tupac Amaru I who was executed along with his family and advisers.